How to Build Customer Loyalty

 Another answer to why customer loyalty is important was given by Amy Gallo in her Harvard Business Review article “The value of keeping the right customers”.
 She declares that, depending on the industry you’re in, “acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”

-We have explained the loyal customer types but long before being loyal, they need to be actually present.
-You may have heard about the 5 stages of customer loyalty, which is also known as the customer lifecycle.
+We have explained the loyal customer types, but long before being loyal, they need to be actually present.
+You may have heard about the five stages of customer loyalty, which is also known as the customer lifecycle.

-Loyalty is the last step of this journey in fact.
+Loyalty is the last step of this journey, in fact.
 It all starts with awareness, in which the consumer finds out that your product or service stands as one of the solutions for a specific need.
-Either you’ve placed an ad on social media or your brand’s name came up during chit chat, it means that you have reached a potential customer.
+Whether you’ve placed an ad on social media or your brand’s name came up during chit-chat, it means that you have reached a potential customer.

-If you have peaked enough interest, the potential customer will find more about you on the vast jungle of the internet.
-They will look for clues like Sherlock Holmes to see if you’re dependable and accountable in your order fulfillments.
-Accessibility, fair prices and great customer service – especially on social media – is a big plus in this consideration period, which leads to desire and purchase.
+If you have piqued enough interest, the potential customer will find more about you on the vast jungle of the internet.
+They will look for clues like Sherlock Holmes to see if you’re dependable and accountable in your order fulfillment.
+Accessibility, fair prices, and great customer service – especially on social media – are a big plus in this consideration period, which leads to desire and purchase.

 From coupon offers to charity donations, there are several different ways to build a loyalty campaign.
-But any successful loyalty campaign incorporates 3 R’s.
-Marketing executive Paulo Claussen coined the term, referring to “Rewards, Relevance and Recognition”.
+But any successful loyalty campaign incorporates the 3 R’s.
+Marketing executive Paulo Claussen coined the term, referring to “Rewards, Relevance, and Recognition”.

-Rewards: The classic loyalty campaign offers rewards to those who join.
-It can be a coupon for the next purchase within a set time scale, miles for each flight, cookies for every 10th cup of coffee or access to special experiences.
+The classic loyalty campaign offers rewards to those who join.
+It can be a coupon for the next purchase within a set time scale, miles for each flight, cookies for every 10th cup of coffee, or access to special experiences.
 The key is to keep it simple.
-Easy to understand campaigns create leads but those potential customers don’t like to fill out lengthy forms.
-Getting the basic information and collecting more with tests, surveys, e-mailings and so on from time to time can work better.
+Easy-to-understand campaigns create leads, but those potential customers don’t like to fill out lengthy forms.
+Getting the basic information and collecting more with tests, surveys, e-mailings, and so on from time to time can work better.

-Relevance: You wouldn’t want to send lipstick coupons to a male customer so the more knowledge you have, the better.
-Building a customer-centric campaign means, providing the customer with some kind of personal engagement and moving the purchase beyond transaction.
-Online shoppers are accustomed to product and content suggestions so they expect the reward to be more personal.
+You wouldn’t want to send lipstick coupons to a male customer, so the more knowledge you have, the better.
+Building a customer-centric campaign means providing the customer with some kind of personal engagement and moving the purchase beyond the transaction.
+Online shoppers are accustomed to product and content suggestions, so they expect the reward to be more personal.
 Allowing the customer to choose his/her reward among several will also work if you don’t have enough relevant information.

-Recognition: Convincing first-time consumers to become repeat customers is a great achievement but the cycle is far from being complete.
+Convincing first-time consumers to become repeat customers is a great achievement, but the cycle is far from being complete.
 As mentioned before, the repeat customer can choose you either for routine or special purchases or both.
-Making the customer a proud member of a select community for increasing loyalty, such as offering personalized deals, giving a head start for the rewards or supporting a common cause with them will deepen their engagement with your brand.
-Happy customers would not only choose you for their next purchase but also become a brand advocate and share their great experience with others.
+Making the customer a proud member of a select community for increasing loyalty, such as offering personalized deals, giving a head start for the rewards, or supporting a common cause with them, will deepen their engagement with your brand.
+Happy customers would not only choose you for their next purchase but also become brand advocates and share their great experiences with others.

 Working on the 3 R’s is an efficient way to plan a loyalty program.
 If you can create a seamless experience and back it up with great customer service, you can increase retention rates along with long-term profits.